Measles

 Clusters of tiny white spots on the inside of the mouth, known as Koplik spots, are also a sign of measles.
 These usually occur two days before the outbreak of the measles rash itself.

-Most people recover within two to three weeks, but between five and 20 percent of people infected with measles die, usually because of severe complications such as diarrhoea, dehydration, encephalitis (inflammation of the brain) or respiratory infections.
+Most people recover within two to three weeks, but between 5 and 20 percent of people infected with measles die, usually because of severe complications such as diarrhoea, dehydration, encephalitis (inflammation of the brain) or respiratory infections.

 A safe and cost-effective vaccine against measles exists, and large-scale vaccination campaigns have drastically decreased the number of cases and deaths from measles.
 However, coverage remains low in countries with weak health structures, or among people with limited access to health services and large outbreaks still occur.